-If I ask respondents to express their preferences between low inflation and low unemployment in a very simple way, most people (41%) select "equal priority", and one-quarter select "priority to inflation, but mindful of unemployment," consistent with the rankings observed above.
-Republican respondents put significantly higher weight on low inflation relative to low unemployment, while Democrats are more evenly divided.
-In Appendix Figure A12, it is clear that lower-income respondents are more likely to put equal priority on inflation and unemployment, while higher-income ones slightly emphasize low inflation.
+If I ask respondents to express their preferences between low inflation and low unemployment in a very simple way, 41% select "equal priority", and one-quarter select "priority to inflation, but mindful of unemployment," consistent with the rankings observed above.
+Republican respondents put significantly higher weight on low inflation relative to low unemployment, while Democrats are more evenly divided (see Figure 21).
+Appendix Figure A13 shows that lower-income respondents are more likely to put equal priority on inflation and unemployment, while higher-income ones slightly emphasize low inflation.13